Euler’s method

 Use a second order Runge-Kutta method to solve the differential equation

-with the initial condition $x=0$ at $t=0$.
+with the initial condition x=0 at t=0.

-Plot $x(t)$ up to $t=100$, using 1000 steps.
+Plot x(t) up to t=100, using 1000 steps.
 Investigate convergence with respect to the number of steps, and compare this to the performance of Euler’s method.

 Modelling a non-linear pendulum

 In The strange attractor tutorial we use Euler’s method to solve simultaneous first order ODEs.
 At the end of the tutorial you are also shown how to re-cast the second order ODE for a non-linear pendulum as two simultaneous first order ODEs.
-Using expressions 11 and 12 on the tutorial page, and following the same method outlined as that outlined for the Strange Attractor, write a piece of code for modelling $\theta$ as a function of time.
+Using expressions 11 and 12 on the tutorial page, and following the same method outlined as that outlined for the Strange Attractor, write a piece of code for modelling θ as a function of time.

-Tip: Combine the two variable $\theta$ and $\omega$ into a single vector $\mathbf{r} = (\theta,\omega)$.
-The method will give us a value for $\theta$ and $\omega$, but we can ignore the $\omega$ values generated if they are not needed.
+Tip: Combine the two variable θ and ω into a single vector r=(θ,ω).
+The method will give us a value for θ and ω, but we can ignore the ω values generated if they are not needed.

 Back to Modelling with Ordinary Differential Equations.